ScottDrysdale86/Python-Testing-PDA/part_1_docs/testing_task_1.md

       return False

   # dif should be def
-  # Shluld have a , after card1
+  # Should have a , after card1
   dif highest_card(self, card1 card2):
+  # lines below should be indented more
   if card1.value > card2.value:
     # card should be card1
     return card